 We pride ourselves on the ability to recognize a sales pitch, and see through the bias of branded marketing efforts.
-In fact, according to Nielsen, of consumers trust recommend from others - even people they don't know - over branded conte of consumers trust recommendations don't know - over branded content.
+In fact, according to Nielsen, of consumers trust recommendations from others-even people they don't know-over branded content.